Generate a self-signed certificate

 Before you begin

-To perform the following task, you must be a Super Admin or System Admin.
+To perform this task, you must be a Super Admin or System Admin.

 Procedure